Neloreck/redux-cbd/README.md

 - Package uses expirementalDecorators features.

 ## Setup

     1) Install package.
     2) Configure typescript.
 You should turn on "emitDecoratorMetadata" and "experimentalDecorators" for compiler(*1).
     3) Create some actions (extend simple, complex, async) with @ActionWired annotation.
     4) Create related reducer(extend ReflectiveReducer) with proper @ActionHandlers.
     5) Create rootReducer, that includes reflectiveReducers.
 Declare storeState interface.
     6) Create store, based on root reducer.
 Include cbdMiddleware there (*2).
     6) Create @ReduxConnect decorator (optional).
     7) Connect component and use props and actions.

     (*1) and (*2) are the most important steps.

-tsconfig.json:
+tsconfig.json: <br/>

     {
         "compilerOptions": {
             ...
             "emitDecoratorMetadata": true,
             "experimentalDecorators": true,
             ...
         }
+    }

 <hr/>

-## Fast example:
+## Quick example:

 State: